 Jenna Hess, Employer Relations, 773.702.7738

 Regardless of a company’s need, whether it be for entry-level MBAs for their general management rotational programs or management executives from our alumni population, Chicago Booth has a diverse population with interests across industries.
-In fact, last year 8 percent of our full-time students secured general management opportunities.
-Because general management spans across many different industries, we have been fortunate enough to provide an array of opportunities from which our students and alumni could choose.
+Last year over 60 students went into general management for both full-time and internship opportunities.
+Because general management positions span many different industries, we have been fortunate to provide an array of opportunities from which our students and alumni can choose.

-Leadership development and rotational programs have become extremely popular with our students in the past few years.
-This path is enticing to our students because they have the opportunity to gain knowledge and experience across a myriad of functions.
-We believe that this prepares them to become better and more solid leaders of organizations.
+Leadership development and rotational programs have become extremely popular with our students.
+This path is enticing because students have the opportunity to gain knowledge and experience across a myriad of functions.
+This prepares students to become better organizational leaders.
 For our alumni and students from our part-time programs with more work experience, these general management opportunities allow them to hit the ground running, as well as showcase their experience.